Yoithebrain/Uge-9---Niveau-2---Cereal-opgave/readme.md

 # Cereal API

-A simple API that gets data from a CSV file, it can also fetch the pictures within the pictures folder
+A simple API that gets data from a CSV file, it can also fetch the pictures within the pictures folder Makes use of flask for endpoint routes, this also helps demonstrate how we can use flask for making a microservice API.

 ## Table of Contents